Drewlark/langwc/README.md

 At the time of writing the language currently has only assignment, arithmetic, loops, and conditional statements.
 Some features may need manual activation (check lwc_builtins.h and lwc_Parser.h) for the time being.

-I've been using VS2019 to write this, but there is no reason it can't be compiled with basically any other compiler on any OS, though I haven't bothered to try g++ or anything yet.
-Regardless, the code base is pretty simple, and requires no external dependencies.
+I've been using VS2019 to write this, but there is no reason it can't be compiled with basically any other compiler on any OS, though I haven't bothered to try gcc or anything yet.
+Regardless, the code base is pretty simple, and requires no external dependencies, just the STL.

 My speed goal is somewhere faster than python.
 Right now in a very basic speed test (thousands of small assignments and arithmetic) the language is marginally faster (10-20%).
 I'll try to keep it here, even as more features are added.